Code4Youtube/.github/profile/README.md

 ## 📺 Learn With the Tutorials
 Check out the YouTube channel for step-by-step guides and coding series:
 👉 [YouTube: Ali Durul](https://youtube.com/@alidurul)

-## 🤝 Community & Contribution
-This space is not just for code — it’s for learning and growing together.
-- Open issues to suggest topics or improvements
-- Contribute to the example projects
-- Share feedback to shape future tutorials

 ## 🚀 Motto
 **Code | Learn | Build**